 "There's new wave, there's old wave, and there's David Bowie..."

 Remaining in Cold War oppressed Berlin after the recording of Low, David Bowie's "Heroes" was a ground-breaking, adventurous, genre-busting album.
 It was controversial upon its release due to its almost blatantly uncommercial, "anti-rock" ambience.
-Released at the height of punk, it influenced so many of the "post punk" bands that soon were everywhere.
-It influenced bands like Magazine and Joy Division, but also synthesiser-dominated groups like The Human League and, later, New Order.
-It was one of the most influential albums of its time, without question.
-It is not an instant album.
+Released at the height of punk, it inspired so many of the "post punk" bands that soon were everywhere.
+It clearly influenced bands like Magazine and Joy Division, but also had an effect on synthesiser-dominated groups like The Human League and later, New Order, and was one of the most influential albums of its time, without question.
+It is not an instant album, though.
 Not at all.
-Even its vocal numbers have bleak, clunky, dense soundscapes that broke all existing moulds and the instrumental numbers are seriously dark.
+Even its quirky vocal numbers have bleak, clunky, dense soundscapes that broke all existing moulds and the instrumental numbers are seriously dark.
 Although Bowie had set the trend with the previous year's Low, this was a far less accessible album even than that one, and that is saying something.
 It was marketed by RCA thus - "there's new wave, there's old wave, and there's David Bowie...".
 That hit the nail on the head.
 It was a special, genre-busting creation.

 Some have said that this was a less sombre and melancholy album than Low had been.
 I have to disagree with that one, finding this by far the bleaker, denser album.
 As I said, this is not an instant album but it has a strange, growing appeal.
 I often return to it.
 An enjoyable thing to do is randomly shuffle the tracks with those from Talking Heads' Fear Of Music (also worked on by Brian Eno).
 You get quite an industrial soundscape.